ilios/user-guide/dashboard/week-at-a-glance.md

 ## Linked ILM Work

 ILM's that have been linked to an upcoming session are included as shown below in Week at a Glance.
 They are displayed similarly in Event Detail.
 The linked Session icon is shown below.
-Learning Materials associated with these session can be selected as completed or in process.
-The caveat is that this must be done by following the link to associated ILM.
+Learning Materials associated with these session can be selected as not started, completed or in process.
+The caveat is that this must be done by following the link to the associated ILM.

 <figure>
   <img src="../images/week_at_a_glance/linked_activity_icon.png" alt="">